 Facebook Canvas provides a new and compelling way to promote your business.
 It does require more creative work and design.
 This option may be more beneficial to larger brands due to the creative work required to make it effective.
 If your budget allows, you should test it out.
 However, as long you’re incorporating paid social into your strategy, you will be more successful with your efforts.

-Q4: What is backlinks?
+Q4: What are backlinks?

 This was actually the first question answered on the webinar, but think this additional blog post with video will be extremely helpful for anyone with remaining questions on this SEO staple.